Oklahoma QB Kyler Murray is named the AP Player of the Year

 Murray leads the country in total offense (4,945 yards), points responsible for (306) and passing efficiency (205.7).

 Murray started his career at Texas A&M, where his father, Kevin Murray, set season and career passing records as the Aggies' quarterback in the mid-1980s.
-Kyler Murray transferred to Oklahoma after his freshman season and waited for his turn behind Mayfield.
+Kyler Murray transferred to Oklahoma after his freshman season, sat out a season per transfer rules and then backed up Mayfield.

+"It's been a long journey with a lot of waiting, but I think it's all been worth it," Murray said.
+"All the hard work with my teammates has really paid off."

 Murray also is a finalist for the Davey O'Brien Award as the nation's top quarterback and Maxwell Award as the best player.
 Those awards and others will be presented Thursday night at ESPN's college football awards show in Atlanta.